Absolutely Abelian Hilbert Class Fields and $\ell-$torsion conjecture: Introduction

-We prove this theorem in the next section.
-In fact, we prove a stronger result, namely $|C\ell(K)[\ell]| \leq D_K^{\Delta}$ for some $\Delta \leq \frac{1}{n}. $ Also, our proof goes through even if $\ell$ is not a prime.
-However, to maintain the uniformity we shall continue assuming that $\ell$ is a prime number.
+We prove Theorem \ref{Main} in Section 4.
+In fact, we prove a stronger result, namely Theorem \ref{Main1}, from which Theorem \ref{Main} follows immediately.
 It will be interesting to see how often number fields satisfy the hypothesis of Theorem \ref{Main}.
-The Hilbert class field $H(K)$ is said to be absolutely abelian if the extension $H(K)/\Q$ is abelian.
 We are not aware of any literature explicitly discussing the following question:\\

 {\it Question 1.} How often do number fields have absolutely abelian Hilbert class fields? \\

 Question 1 is an important question by itself.
 But our interest in this question emanates from Theorem \ref{Main}, and an interesting series of recent works \cite{DGJ20, GM13, GS20, KMJS22,SJ19} where a similar assumption is made.
 We briefly mention some of these below.
 If $\mathcal{O}_K$ is a Euclidean domain, then the class group $C\ell(K)$ is trivial.
 In 1972, under the generalized Riemann hypothesis, Weinberger \cite{Weinberger73} showed that the converse also holds for the number fields whose unit rank is at least one.
 Unconditionally, we know that for the number fields with unit rank at least four, the ring $\mathcal{O}_K$ is Euclidean if and only if the class group $C\ell(K)$ is trivial (see the work of Harper and Murty \cite{HM04}).
 In 1979, Lenstra \cite{HWL79} introduced the notion of Euclidean ideal classes to study cyclicity of class groups of number fields.
 We urge the reader to read \cite{HWL79} for the definition of Euclidean ideal class.
 Lenstra showed that existence of a Euclidean ideal class in $K$ ensures that $C\ell(K)$ is cyclic.
 Conversely, under generalized Riemann Hypothesis, Lenstra showed that number fields $K$ with unit rank at least one and with cyclic class group have a Euclidean ideal class.
 We state one unconditional result in this line of research due to Graves and Murty \cite{GM13}.